maxtrdina/Pitt-MS-Project/README.md

 To compile the project, run the build script (build.sh).
 You may need to make it executable.

+## File IO

+This project contains two text files containing information about agents and instances of overlay nodes.
+This is read in by the Topology Manager and is what the Manager uses when communicating to agents for flow creation.
+These files are called `agent_list.txt` and `overlay_list.txt`.
+They are contained in the `mininet/` folder and have the following formats:

+ <b>agent_list.txt</b></br>
+ The first line refers to the amount of agents described in the text file.
+ Each subsequent line contains the following info in the following order:
+ Agent IP Address, Agent port, Agent number (for user selection of agents)

+ <b>overlay_list.txt</b></br>
+ Once again, the first line refers to the amount of overlays described in the file.
+ Each subsequent line contains the following info in the following order:
+ Overlay Node IP address, Overlay port, Overlay Node number (for user selection of entry/exit nodes), resource value

 ## Artifacts

 Spines: the Spines executable will be in spines/daemon